A handbook of operational practices to exceed the standards

 At IDS we use Guideline 36 for our Smart Building Assurance Program, when we:

-- Review or create sequences of operation for design engineers,
+- Review, adapt, or create sequences of operation for design engineers,

 - Perform code reviews of control contractors’ automation submittal code,

-- Commission the automation software installed in new buildings, and
+- Asses the automation software installed in new buildings, and

-- Evaluate operational controls data during building warranty or for existing buildings.
+- Evaluate operational controls data during building warranty.

 By consistently applying the guideline, the owner gets an objective, reliable, and repeatable result.
-The theory of operations isn’t subject to the randomness of whoever did the work that day, and installing new controls is no longer an experiment.
+The theory of operations isn’t subject to the randomness of whoever did the work that day, and installing new control system automation is no longer an experiment.

 |*||ASHRAE Standard 55: Thermal Environmental Conditions for Human Occupancy